fabiolune/fabiolune.github.io/README.md

 ***

-> I am passionate about technology with several years of experience in end to end solutions bringing high value to clients and end users with focus on performances, security and costs.
+> I am passionate about technology with several years of experience in end to end solutions focusing on bringing high value to clients and end users with special attention to performances, scalability, security and costs.

+# Education and training

+## PhD in Theoretical physics
+_Turin University_, 2001-2005

+## Master's degree in Physics
+_Turin University_, 1996-2001

-## Career history
+# Career history

-### Technical director - Deltatre spa (2012 - )
+## Technical director/Cloud architect - Deltatre spa (2012 - )

-During the past 9+ years I started with the role of senior Developer, then Tech Lead, Technical Product Owner and finally Technical Director.
+During the last 10 years I worked with the role of senior Developer, then Tech Lead, Technical Product Owner and finally Technical Director.

 Key responsibilities:
-* design complex event driven, highly scalable software architectures
+* design complex event driven, highly scalable cloud software architectures
 * lead a team of highly skilled engineers working in XP, providing guidance and context, and ensuring best practices adoption
 * lead transition to fully kubernetes/microservices oriented architecture

 Main technology stack adopted:
+* TDD and DDD
+* Kubernetes
-* Azure cloud
+* Docker
 * .net
-* Golang
-* kubernetes
-* docker
+* functional and OOP programming
 * NoSQL and in memory stores
+* nodeJS
-* NodeJS
+* Azure cloud
 * Serverless
-* functional and OOP programming
-* TDD and DDD
+* Golang

 Main Projects:
 * _BeIN Connect_